m4rk4y/good-robot/README.md

 Constraint: checks proposed moves etc; constructed by GameObject in order to relay constraint-verdict requests to the GameObject

 ConstraintFactory: constructs Constraints

+Tokeniser: DIY stand-in to handle comma and whitespace (because
+           istringstream parsing only handles whitespace)

 Various Exception classes.